Data Management for the Sensor-Edge-Cloud Continuum

-NebulaStream is a general-purpose, end-to-end data-management system for cloud-edge-sensor environments built around three core goals:
+NebulaStream is a general-purpose, end-to-end data-management system for the sensor-edge-cloud continuum built around three core goals:

 Ease of Use